Rex De Costa: Death

-On 5 April 1971 the Janatha Vimukthi Peramuna launched an insurrection against the government.
-Since the insurrection had taken the Ceylon Government by surprise many of the small police stations in rural areas were unprepared and overrun in the initial days with many constables and officers killed.
-The small police station in the town of Deniyaya also came under insurgent attacks and Dr. Rex de Costa volunteered his help in the form of medical aid to wounded constables and in weapons training which the police lacked.
-When the situation became critical on April 8 the OIC of the Deniyaya Police Station decided to withdraw his personnel to the safety of larger Police Station in Rakwana.
+On 5 April 1971, the Janatha Vimukthi Peramuna launched an insurrection against the government.
+Since the insurrection had taken the Ceylon Government by surprise, many of the small police stations in rural areas were unprepared and overrun in the initial days, with many constables and officers killed.
+The small police station in the town of Deniyaya also came under insurgent attacks, and Dr. Rex de Costa volunteered his help in the form of medical aid to wounded constables and in weapons training, which the police lacked.
+When the situation became critical on 8 April, the OIC of the Deniyaya Police Station decided to withdraw his personnel to the safety of a larger Police Station in Rakwana.
 The Inspector asked Dr. Rex de Costa to come with them.
 Since his children were sick, Lt.
 Col. de Costa refused and stayed behind.
-After the police withdrew from Deniyaya town and its police station releasing the detainees held there.
-As the insurgent learnt of Dr. Rex de Costa's assistance to the police an insurgent unit went to his house around 9 am on April 9, Good Friday and demanded that he come out.
-As he came out from front door with hands raised, he was cut down by a hail of bullets.
+After the police withdrew from Deniyaya town and its police station, releasing the detainees held there.
+As the insurgent learnt of Dr. Rex de Costa's assistance to the police, an insurgent unit went to his house around 9 am on April 9, Good Friday and demanded that he come out.
+As he came out from the front door with his hands raised, he was cut down by a hail of bullets.
 Dr. Rex de Costa died instantly in front of his wife.